 Indeed, an historical narrative can morph over time in ways that can in the end become almost entirely lost.
 History is written by the victors captures this tendency quite well and Christianity is a prime example of this.
 In the New Testament there are many examples of how the figure Jesus is linked with characters and events in the Old Testament.

-We know for sure that certain characters in the Bible, such as Thomas and James have been downplayed and even mythologized in a way so as to obscure a more historically accurate portrayal of them.
-James, known as a brother of the Jesus (14), according to Eisenman (15), was a prominent religious leader of a group of highly “Zealous” Jews who sought to overthrow the Roman occupation to return their land once again to self rule, as they had enjoyed under the Hasmonian Empire (~164 – 64 BCE?).
+We know for sure that certain characters in the Bible, such as Thomas and James have been downplayed in a way so as to obscure a more historically accurate portrayal of them.
+James, known as a brother of the Jesus (15), according to Eisenman (16), was a prominent religious leader of a group of highly “Zealous” Jews who sought to overthrow the Roman occupation to return their land once again to self rule, as they had enjoyed under the Hasmonian Empire (~164 – 64 BCE?).
 James was a religious leader of this group and played a key role in events that eventually led to the Jewish wars of 66 – 70 AD in Jerusalem.
-This figure James, including his Book of James in the New Testament, seems to have been included quite reluctantly by the designers of the New Testament because he was named as a brother of the Lord, however, his true historical significance was essentially erased by a Roman-sponsored orthodoxy that did everything to marginalize any vestige of a religious threat to its authority.
+This figure James, including his Book of James in the New Testament, seems to have been added quite reluctantly by the designers of the New Testament because he was named as a brother of the Lord.
+His true historical significance, however, was essentially erased by a Roman-sponsored orthodoxy that did everything to marginalize any vestige of a religious threat to its authority.
 The figure of Stephan in the New Testament stories was a replacement person for James in both name and historical context, according to Eisenman.
-(16 eisenman)
+(17)

 As we will explore, the historical portrayal of Jesus of the New Testament, scholars have found, has to some extend also been mythologized.
 Details of the circumstances of his life in Palestine were blurred in a way that helped to distance him from the religious, political and theological controversies that were just too messy perhaps.
 And so, in the end, we get the toned down, cleaned up version of a pure portrayal of Jesus that we are so familiar with.